 Employers and employees are free to negotiate conditions better than those specified by law.
 If an employment contract is not in writing, the employer must issue and deliver to the employee a written record of the employment contract (a written certificate) and its essential provisions.
-If the employer does not sign or does not present the employee with an employment contract, the working relationship is deemed indefinite, and the employer can be fined between HRK 61,000 to HRK 100,000.
+If the employer does not sign or does not present the employee with an employment contract, the working relationship is deemed indefinite, and the employer can be fined between EUR 8,097 to EUR 13,270.

 Employees are entitled to training for jobs that require specific education covered by the employer.
 Employers have the obligation of preparing employees for their jobs and any changes to their responsibilities.

 Employers are responsible for employees’ health and safety whether the latter work at the office or from home.
 Employers must ensure the safe working conditions of employees; provide them with an ergonomic workstation; and educate them regarding health, safety, and working in front of a computer.
 Employees must abide by all the security and health measures in place.
 Accidents that happen while an employee is working from home or at the office are considered a work accident.